emnify/product-docs/docs/quickstart/index.md

 ### Supported features

-In addition to the standard emnify services, the Evaluation Plan supports the following features:
+In addition to the standard emnify services, the Trial plan supports the following features:

 <details className="custom-details-example">
   <summary>Global virtual private network</summary>